RWS/ISHServer/README.md

 The module requires elevated privileges for most of its cmdlets.

+## Prerequisite and CD sources

+The module can retrieve files from the following type of sources:

+- FTP.
+- Amazon Web Services S3 bucket.

+For each different type of credentials are required.

 ## Preparation

 To test if the operating system is compatible execute first `Test-ISHServerCompliance`.